0xjaqbek/FARMER/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue on GitHub.
+For support, create an issue on GitHub or email your-email@example.com.

 ---

-**Built with ❤️ for connecting farmers and customers directly**
+**Built with ❤️ for connecting farmers and customers directly, powered by blockchain for trust and transparency**